Psychotria viridis | Chacruna | Yage | Ayahuasca

 Common names: Chacruna, Chacrona, Oprito, Sami Ruca, Chaqruy, Amiruka, Amiruca Panga, O-pri-to, Kawa, Rami Appane, Suija, Tupamaqui, Yage, Cahua (Shipibo-Conibo), Horova (Campa), Oprito (Kofan), Rainha.

 Psychotria viridis (Chacruna)

 We offer you whole Psychotria Viridis leaves from a Quechua family in Ecuador.
 We met this family years ago and we are proud that we are allowed to sell their sacred plants.
 By buying these from us you enable us to support this family and help them maintain the land they care for.
 The leaves are shade dried.
 As we deal with Claudio directly we guarantee to always have fresh stock.

 This Quechua Chacruna is planted, harvested and blessed by Claudio a Quechua shaman.
-Together with his family he lives on his ancestral lands in the Rio Napo Province near Tena in Ecuador.
-Tena is located in the rainforest, 420m above sea level.
+Together with his family he lives on his ancestral lands in the Rio Napo Province in Ecuador.

-We have planted around 500 Dilopterys cabrerana plants.
+We have planted around 700 chacruna plants.
 These plants are for the Quechua people to use for their ceremonies and for us to spread around the world and share with you.

 On the land where Claudio lives there is an amazing cave with a waterfall where ceremonies are held in complete silence and peace.

 Only a part of the leaves are harvested so the plant remains strong.
 Claudio has many Psychotria viridis plants growing in his chacra, a Quechua forest garden.
 The chacra carries a wide variety of spiritual plants besides plants and trees that provide food.
 Of course no fertilisers nor pesticides are used.